First Integrity Mortgage Gives Back

 The 3rd annual First Integrity Mortgage BackStoppers Trivia night is scheduled for April 14, 2018.

-This trivia night is the continuation of First Integrity’s commitment to support the BackStoppers organization and the families they serve.
+This trivia night is the continuation of First Integrity’s commitment to supporting the BackStoppers organization and the families they serve.

 In 2013 First Integrity Mortgage decided to create a program to support BackStoppers through employee donations and company contributions.
 First Integrity gives a $500 credit towards closing costs and a $250 donation to BackStoppers for any first responder that gets their mortgage through First Integrity.
 That first year, First Integrity raised a bit over $1000.